 Be very clear, and very specific about the rules of play.
-Google has dedicated 20% hack days, Salesforce dedicates 1% of their resources to charity.
-Define a clear set of rules as to what is acceptable and what not, and put these rules or team agreement up where everyone can see it.
+Google has dedicated 20% hack days, Salesforce dedicates 1% of its resources to charity.
+Define a clear set of rules as to what is acceptable and what is not.
+Put these rules or team agreements up on walls where everyone can see them.

 4. Understand the different kinds of fun